MohammedNasr51/laracast/README.md

 # laracast

-#Tring to detect the progres of laracast coding
+#Tring to detect the progress of laracast coding